Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 wave 59:
 - By RetroAdvance64.
-- A direct remake to the original Wave.
-References the "Devourer of Gods", a boss enemy from the Calamity Mod for Terraria.
+- [Re-made by the original artist] -- References the "Devourer of Gods", a 'Post-Moon Lord' boss enemy from the Calamity Mod for Terraria.

 wave 60:
 - By ML500.